• About WordPress

 General FAQs About Earthschooling

-The answers to some of the most frequently asked basic questions about Earthschooling can be found below.
+The answers to some of the most frequently asked basic questions about Earthschooling are below.
 To see questions and answers to more specific questions (for example, “How can Earthschooling meet the needs of a child on the autism spectrum?”, please see our Blog FAQs category)

-Question: What is the difference between the curriculum packages and the Living Lessons?
+What is the difference between the Curriculum Packages and the Living Lessons?

-Question: Are the curriculum packages sent by mail or are they all PDFs online?
+Are the Curriculum Packages sent by mail or are they all PDFs online?

-Answer: Thank you for your questions.
-Once you make your purchase you are able to log in with a username and password you choose.
-Once you are logged in you can view all the videos, mp3s, PDFs, webinars and tutorials that come with your curriculum package.
+Once you make your purchase, you can log in with a username and password you choose.
+Once you are logged in, you can view all the videos, audio files, PDFs, webinars, and tutorials included with your curriculum package.
 All these items can be viewed/watched/listened to on any mobile device (tablet or phone) or computer.
 All items can also be downloaded to a USB, hard drive, or mobile device.
 Curriculum can also be printed.
 Most of our members print at least the verses and schedule.
-Beyond that it depends on each member as to how they use the materials.
-Some like to print everything and others use a tablet exclusively.
-One reason we rely on an online delivery system is because each curriculum package comes with a large number of videos, mp3s and webinars in addition to the written curriculum.
+Beyond that, it depends on each member as to how they use the materials.
+Some like to print everything, and others use a tablet exclusively.
+One reason we rely on an online delivery system is that each curriculum package includes numerous videos, MP3s, and webinars in addition to the written curriculum.

-Question: If I bought the first grade curriculum package this year could I use what I paid to go towards buying the lifetime family curriculum package next year?
+If I bought the First Grade Curriculum Package this year, could I use what I paid to go towards buying a Best Value Collection next year?

 Answer: See our list below…